 Back in March I was challenged by Plant Me Now to find an unloved, uncared for area in my garden and turn it into a space that I could be proud of.
-I decided to create that special area in a space at the bottom of my garden and couldn't wait to get going.
+I decided to create that special area in a space right at the bottom of my garden and couldn't wait to get going.
 Plant Me Now sent along a variety of perennial plants and I had prepared the area with some compost not long before their arrival.
-Here is the area before and certainly not looking it's best.

-As you can see I had my work cut out and was very excited when the plants arrived.
+I was very excited when the plants arrived!

 I did my best to keep to plan when planting the different varieties, keeping to the recommended cms apart, and making sure they were planted in the best area of the space to ensure good growth.
 I can be a little impatient but knew I had to take my time with this and laid them out first to see if I liked the layout before planting.
 The plants weren't going to bloom over night, so I kept my eye on them regularly and watered as necessary.
 Unfortunately not long after planting the UK was subject to a very large rain fall and one or two of the plants I think got over watered, withered and lost their leaves.
 After a chat with an expert at Plant Me Now, it was advised I could cut the remaining poorly leaves off the plant and hopefully it may spring back into action.
 Well it seemed to have worked as this one that lost all it's leaves is doing rather well now, and with some nice new green leaves.

 It's quite a task to try and remember all the varieties I planted but here are some of my favourites and that are coming along just nicely!
 First up we have the beautiful and very pink Lupins, oh I love these.

 I especially love their green tips just befor the whole flower is about to bloom.

 The vibrant violet-blue colour of the Salvia Caradonna is simply quite stunning!